DavideAlidosi/May9/ReadMe.txt

 Licenses
-May9 Pro is licensed under MIT License (https://opensource.org/licenses/MIT) Copyright (c) Davide Alidosi (https://www.highend3d.com/maya/script/may9-pro-a-new-user-experience-for-maya)
+May9 Next is licensed under MIT License (https://opensource.org/licenses/MIT) Copyright (c) Davide Alidosi (https://www.highend3d.com/maya/script/may9-pro-a-new-user-experience-for-maya)

 MMtoKey is under custom license: you can free modify source code of script, include to your preferences pack and redistribute, but you're not allowed to sell this script